Joblyn/Joblyn/README.md

 # 💫 About Me:
 Hi there!
 I’m a Software Frontend Engineer.
 I develop awesome, aesthetic, performant, and accessible user interfaces, to improve the experience of users on the web, and help businesses thrive.
-I build agile software applications, using modern technologies and best practices to enhance code quality, while ensring optimum functionality.
+I build agile software applications, using modern technologies and best practices to enhance code quality, while ensuring optimum functionality.
 I also write technical articles and speak at tech events as a means to share my knowledge and experience with the global tech community.

 # 💻 Techonlogies I work with:
 ### Frontend